What is Ketamine?

 All patients are welcome to self-refer.
 Our team of experts will provide a consultation to determine if Ketamine therapy is right for you.
 Those patients suffering from mental health disorders, such as depression, OCD, severe anxiety will also have to be under the care of a mental health professional.
 Our team will work closely with your practitioner to ensure the best outcomes for your wellbeing.

 Some patients report an improvement in mood and general wellbeing after only one treatment.
 For others, this change in mood occurs over the course of the treatments, some describe it as a fog being lifted.
-Typically, research has shown, that after the sixth to eighth treatment, patients feel a change in mood, improvement in daily functionality and a better general sense of wellbeing.
+Typically, research has shown that after the sixth to eighth treatment, patients feel a change in mood, improvement in daily functionality and a better general sense of wellbeing.
+Studies have demonstrated that about 75% of patients with treatment resistant depression are helped with Ketamine therapy.

 How long does it last?